Understanding Medications and What They Do

 - Ask if the medicine is likely to affect everyday tasks such as driving or concentrating in school.

-- Don't take more medication than is recommended.
+- Don't take more medicine than is recommended.
 It won't make you heal faster or feel better quicker.
-In fact, an overdose of medication can make you sick.
+In fact, an overdose of medicine can make you sick.

 - Always follow your doctor's or pharmacist's instructions.
 For instance, he or she may tell you to take a medicine with food to help lessen the stomach upset it can cause or instead to take the medicine on an empty stomach so as not to interfere with the medicine's absorption into your body.

 - Never share prescription medicine with anyone else, even if that person has the same thing as you do.
-Today's medications are very complex, and the dosages tend to be precisely prescribed for each person's needs.
+Today's medicines are very complex, and the dosages tend to be precisely prescribed for each person's needs.
 Either under-dosing or overdosing can be harmful.
-Additionally, someone else's body may react differently to the same medication (for example, if the person has an allergy to one of the components of the medication).
+Additionally, someone else's body may react differently to the same medicine (for example, if the person has an allergy to one of the components of the medicine).

-- If you're already taking a medication but also want to take something you can buy over-the-counter, ask the pharmacist.
-There could be a bad interaction between the medications.
+- If you're already taking a medicine but also want to take something you can buy over-the-counter, ask the pharmacist.
+There could be a bad interaction between the medicines.

-- Always tell your doctor and pharmacist if you're taking any other medicines or any herbal supplements so that he or she can check for any interactions between the medications.
+- Always tell your doctor and pharmacist if you're taking any other medicines or any herbal supplements so that he or she can check for any interactions between the medicines.

 - Even if you get sick with what you think is the same old thing, don't decide on your own that you know what's wrong and take some leftover medicine.
 Taking that medicine for a different disease might not work — and it can even be harmful.
 Talk to your doctor first.